Maureen N Hood

 Biography

-Dr. Maureen Hood is an Assistant Professor of Radiology & Radiological Sciences at the Uniformed Services University of the Health Sciences (USU) where she is a clinical scientist.
+Dr. Maureen Hood is an Associate Professor of Radiology & Bioengineering at the Uniformed Services University of the Health Sciences (USU) where she is an imaging scientist.
 She is also affiliated with the Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland where she is a cardiovascular MR imaging consultant and MR safety expert.
 Dr. Hood is involved in clinical imaging research as well as bench science.
 Her PhD work focused on MRI of heart failure, including T1 and T2 mapping MRI pulse sequences in a swine model.
 MR images were then compared to tissue samples in order to correlate the MR image findings to histology, immunohistochemistry and fibrotic protein pathways associated with heart failure.
 She participates in MR sequence development projects and other MR research projects at WRNMMC.
-Dr. Hood is also working on using imaging to target drug delivery.
-Her current project is using ultrasound to enhance delivery of medications.
+Dr. Hood is also working on radiation countermeasure research with the Armed Forces Radiobiology Research Institute.
+Her current research is branching into neuroscience, with a clinical study looking at the connections between stress, traumatic brain injury and cardiovascular disease, and a preclinical study looking at glymphatic movement in the brain with MRI.

 Dr. Hood has a strong commitment to education and the advancement of professional health care practices.
 Maureen is engaged in professional societies and often has a leadership role in these societies.
-She is a past president of the International Society for Magnetic Resonance in Medicine’s (ISMRM) Society for MR Radiographers and Technologists (SMRT), served on the International Society for Magnetic Resonance in Medicine Board of Directors, is a current member of the Leadership Committee of the Council on Cardiovascular Radiology and Intervention of the American Heart Association (AHA), and is the co-chair of the research committee for the North American Society of Cardiovascular Imaging (NASCI).
-Maureen has volunteered and been selected to grade abstracts for the AHA, ISMRM, SMRT and NASCI for several years due to her expertise in cardiac MRI and research.
+She is a past president of the International Society for Magnetic Resonance in Medicine’s (ISMRM), International Society for MR Radiographers and Technologists (ISMRT), served on the International Society for Magnetic Resonance in Medicine Board of Directors, is a current member of the Leadership Committee of the Council on Cardiovascular Radiology and Intervention of the American Heart Association (AHA), served on the AHA Committee for Scientific Sessions planning - leading the Imaging Community Content in 2024 and 2025, and is on the research committee for the North American Society of Cardiovascular Imaging (NASCI).
+Maureen has volunteered and been selected to grade abstracts for the AHA, ISMRM, ISMRT and NASCI for several years due to her expertise in cardiac MRI and research.
 She also served her university in the most recent Middle States Commission on Higher Education Self-study Program by serving on the Steering Committee and the Education Subcommittee.
+Dr. Hood also recently received a secondary appointment in the Graduate School of Nursing, serving on the GSN CAPT committee a search committee in addition to mentoring GSN doctoral students.

 Career Highlights: Positions, Projects, Deployements, Awards and Additional Publications